At Relationships Australia (Qld) we believe healthy relationships are essential for the wellbeing of children, families and communities.

 Reconciliation - Our vision for reconciliation is that Australia's first peoples, the Aboriginal people of the Mainland, connected islands and the Torres Strait Islander peoples are recognised, engaged and respected in all our work.

-2017 saw the roll out of our Strategic Directions 2017-2022.
-At the heart of our strategic priorities remains a focus on client outcomes.
+2021 saw the roll out of our Strategic Plan 2021-2025.
+RAQ will grow and scale services nationally, informed by client need, business, and workforce transformation, delivering high-quality services and keeping client outcomes at the heart of everything we do.
 We are driven to achieve enduring positive change and making a difference in the lives of our clients and the community.

 Our vision is for an Australian society which upholds Australian Aboriginal and Torres Strait Islander people’s perspectives and unique place in Australian history and social fabric through respectful relationships in all of their diversity.